When to use this playbook

 Process discipline Clock-driven cadence and artifacts Weekly plan, gates, templates (tracker, LOI grid)

-Team quality Senior-led execution Named deal team + who does day-to-day work
+Team quality Senior-led execution without a junior handoff after the pitch Named deal team + who does day-to-day work from kickoff through close

 Negotiation Structure optimization and re-trade defense Examples of term improvements and re-trade handling